libris/librisxl/whelk-core/src/main/resources/ext/marcframe.md

 `spec` used to verify indata and outdata as MARC21 conforms to expected forms.
 Can be specified with `source` (indata) and `normalized` (outdata), if normalize is absent it is by default expected to look like the incoming MARC21 source.
 In the spec we also define how our expected JSON-LD form looks like.
 If you make several testcases you can name them to let others know if there is a particular scenario or deviation you are testing.

+`splitValuePattern` the regexp pattern used to separate strings into properties.
+[Example: identifier with trailing qualifier].

+`splitValueProperties` defines the properties which the separated strings groups should map to.
+[Example: value, qualifier].

 `subfieldOrder` used to specify subfield order in conversion to MARC21.
 If subfield order is absent alphabetical order is applied.
 [Example: `“a q c z”`].

+`surroundingChars` see punctuationChars.

+`tokenmap` used for mapping a list of (mostly) single character values from indicators or fixed fields.

+`trailingPunctuation` see punctuationChars.

+`uriTemplate` the base used for `matchUriToken` to create a link, usually from a code.

 `when` see match.